RL4M/KeAP/README.md

 ----
 ## Downstream Tasks (Fine-tuning)

-In this paprt, we fine-tune the [pre-trained model](https://drive.google.com/file/d/1CZFV8DA4l9F74ias1fR8mHdf1grrjsNq/view?usp=sharing) (i.e., a checkpoint of KeAP) on various downstream tasks.
+In this part, we fine-tune the [pre-trained model](https://drive.google.com/file/d/1CZFV8DA4l9F74ias1fR8mHdf1grrjsNq/view?usp=sharing) (i.e., a checkpoint of KeAP) on various downstream tasks.

 ❗NOTE: You will need to change some paths for downstream data and extracted embeddings (PPI and PROBE tasks) before running the code.

-### TAPE tasks
+### TAPE Tasks
 Secondary structure prediction, contact prediction, remote homology detection, stability prediction, and Fluorescence are tasks from [TAPE](https://github.com/songlab-cal/tape).

 Similar to [OntoProtein](https://github.com/zjunlp/OntoProtein), for these tasks, we provide scripts for fine-tuning under `script/` (❗Preferred).
 You can also use the running codes in `run_downstream.py` , and write your shell files according to your need: